texta-tk/texta-tk.github.io/sphinx/_build/html/_sources/workflow.rst.txt

 Terminology Management
 ----------------------

 In order to learn more about the dataset, it is useful to know the domain terminology or create a stopword lexicon.
-TEXTA Toolkit's terminology extraction tools support the user through the process of `creating lexicons  <lexiconminer>`, `grouping them into concepts <conceptualiser>` and `mining for multiword expressions <mweminer>`.
+TEXTA Toolkit's terminology extraction tools support the user through the process of :ref:`creating lexicons  <lexiconminer>`, :ref:`grouping them into concepts <conceptualiser>` and :ref:`mining for multiword expressions <mweminer>`.

 .. note::
 	Extracting Terminology requires a language model, which can be trained by superusers in Model Manager.